-1. Investigation of GAA clubs' implementation of the healthy club project

-This study will recruit 16 sports clubs that joined the GAA Healthy Club project in 2013 and examine the implementation, dissemination and sustainability of this project.
-In each club, the health committee, coaches, senior team members and participants who engaged in healthy club activities will be interviewed through focus groups to understand the facilitators and barriers of HPSC implementation and sustainability.

-2. Identification of sports clubs' needs in order to develop health promotion policies

-The second study will use an online survey administered to Irish sports clubs through local sports partnerships to identify sports clubs' priorities, activities and needs in terms of health promotion and health topics (sustainable development, anti-doping, harassment) implementation.
+- 1. Investigation of GAA clubs' implementation of the healthy club project This study will recruit 16 sports clubs that joined the GAA Healthy Club project in 2013 and examine the implementation, dissemination and sustainability of this project.
+In each club, the health committee, coaches, senior team members and participants who engaged in healthy club activities will be sustainability. - 2.
+Identification of sports clubs' needs in order to develop health promotion policies The second study will use an online survey administered to Irish sports clubs through local sports partnerships to identify sports clubs' priorities, activities and needs in terms of health promotion and health topics (sustainable development, anti-doping, harassment) implementation.
 By helping to frame answers to sports clubs' expressed needs, this study will be the foundation of the tool.